Complex $L_p$-Intersection Bodies: Introduction

-While intersection bodies played a key role in the solution of the famous Busemann--Petty problem (see e.g.~\cite{Gardner1999} for an elegant unified solution and a comprehensive list of references), the origin of intersection bodies dates back to the pioneering works of Busemann on volume and area definitions in Finsler spaces.
-Formulated in different terms, Busemann established his important convexity theorem~\cite{Busemann1949}, stating that the intersection body of an origin-symmetric convex body is convex, as well as his famous intersection inequality~\cite{Busemann1953} (see also~\cite{Petty1961}): If $K$ is a star body in $\RR^n$, then
+While intersection bodies played a key role in the solution of the famous Busemann--Petty problem (see e.g.~\cite{Gardner1999} for an elegant unified solution and a comprehensive list of references), the origin of intersection bodies dates back to the pioneering works of Busemann on volume and area defined in Finsler spaces.
+Formulated in different terms, Busemann established his important convexity theorem~\cite{Busemann1949}, stating that the intersection body of an origin-symmetric convex body is convex, as well as his famous intersection inequality for convex bodies~\cite{Busemann1953}, which was extended to star bodies by Petty~\cite{Petty1961} in the following way: If $K$ is a star body in $\RR^n$, then

 where $\kappa_i = V_i(B^i)$ is the volume of the $i$-dimensional Euclidean unit ball $B^i$, and equality holds exactly for origin-symmetric ellipsoids.

 Throughout the years, intersection bodies have sparked a lot of interest in a wide range of fields (see, e.g., \cites{Ludwig2006, Zhang1994, Goodey1995b,Gardner1994, Milman2006, Rubin2004, Zhang1996, Koldobsky1997, Koldobsky1998, Koldobsky1998b, Koldobsky1999, Koldobsky2000} for an overview).
 In particular, they played a central role in the development of the dual Brunn--Minkowski theory due to Lutwak~\cite{Lutwak1988}, where their special role was revealed by characterizations of intersection bodies from a valuation-theoretic point of view by Ludwig~\cite{Ludwig2006}.
 In the emerging $L_p$-Brunn--Minkowskiy theory and its dual, the concept was extended to the $L_p$-intersection body $\IntBody_{p} K$, defined for $K \in \starbodiesO(\RR^n)$, the set of all star bodies in $\RR^n$, and non-zero $p>-1$ by